 The Gabor-Granger method is a pricing research technique that presents people with a series of different price points to determine their likelihood of purchasing at each price.

-First, they’re asked if they’d buy the product for, say, $20.
-Then, if they said yes, they may be asked if they’d buy it for $25.
-If they said no, they may be asked if they’d buy it for $15.
+First, you ask if they’d buy the product for, say, $20.
+Then, if they said yes, you might if they’d buy it for $25.
+If they said no, you might ask if they’d buy it for $15.
 This continues throughout the acceptable price ranges to create data about the price point at which consumers will likely buy your product.

 The Gabor-Granger method is useful when you want to maximize revenue and profit, as it actively scales toward the high end of where consumers would purchase.
 It’s also fairly easy to pull off: it doesn’t need to be structured meticulously, as it works in a logical sequence.
 However, as with the PSM, it lacks context, including product features, cost structures, and market conditions.